Hackagent

 In short

-Hackagent — Open-source AI security red-team toolkit for agent vulnerability detection.
-Best for Security researchers auditing AI agents before deployment, AI safety practitioners performing red-teaming on agentic systems, Developers building secure agent-based applications.
+Hackagent — Free open-source AI agent security red-teaming toolkit.
+Best for Security researchers auditing AI agents pre-deployment, AI safety practitioners running authorized red-team tests, Developers building agent-based applications who want to test defenses early.
 Free to use.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.